Dean of Boholano Journalists

 As founder of Bohol’s first newspaper, Zoilo Dejaresco, Jr. is considered an icon in the mass media industry and regarded as “Dean of Boholano Journalists.”
 His foresight, perseverance and strong determination enabled The Bohol Chronicle to withstand the hardships along the way, making it the most enduring community newspaper to this day.

 He has become one of the pillars of Philippine journalism as well.
-During his years as the paper’s editor, he was a ranking official of the prestigious Philippine Press Institute (PPI), the Federation of Provincial Press Clubs and member of the National Press Club (NPC).
+He served as chairman of the Philippine Press Institute (PPI), succeeding Manila Time’s Don Chino Roces and Carlos P. Romulo, the first PPI chair.
+During his years as the paper’s editor, he was also a ranking official of the prestigious Federation of Provincial Press Clubs and member of the National Press Club (NPC).
 He was also the provincial correspondent for Bohol of the now-defunct Manila Chronicle, Philippine News Service and the Philippine News Agency.
 In June 1972, he was guest of the Voice of America in Washington, D.C. which featured him on one of its programs which was broadcast worldwide.

 Jun Dejaresco would go down in history as a fearless defender of press freedom in the country.

 The Bohol Chronicle Radio Corporation

 Many had predicted that The Bohol Chronicle, the first community newspaper in Bohol, would die a natural death as it would not only be lacking readership but it also faced a monumental financial disaster due to uninterested advertisers, the backbone for a newspaper to survive.
 However, it defied the acid test of time.